While I was doing this, I began to wonder what to do about the generator "start" battery.

 On the diagram only a single "Battery negative" connection is shown and this connection is to be made only at the starting battery.
 Because this circuit is intended specifically to charge the starting battery, both the positive and negative connections should be made directly to it as that is really the only place where we should be measuring its voltage!

-Finally, it should go without saying that appropriate fusing be included on the input/output leads that are located "close-ish" to the battery/voltage sources themselves in case one of the leads - or the circuit itself - faults to ground: A standard automotive ATO-type "blade" fuse in the range of 5-10 amps should suffice.
-In order to safely handle the fusing current, the connecting wires to this circuit should be in the range of 10 to 16 AWG with 12-14 AWG being ideal.
+Finally, it should go without saying that appropriate fusing be included on the input/output leads that are located "close-ish" to the battery/voltage sources themselves in case one of the leads - or the circuit itself - faults to ground: Standard automotive ATO-type "blade" fuses in the range of 5-10 amps should suffice.
+In order to safely handle the fusing current and to minimize voltage drop while charging the connecting wires to this circuit should be in the range of 10 to 16 AWG with 12-14 AWG being ideal.

 What's with the light bulb?